 Subcontractors may need state contractor licenses even when working under the supervision of a general contractor.
 Failure to comply can have significant consequences.
 In California, a subcontractor had to cease work on a $100 million contract and pay a $200,000 fine for failing to have a state contractor license.
 Furthermore, the main contractor (who had a valid state contractor license) was also penalized to the tune of $10,800 for working with an unlicensed contractor.

 Bidding and license requirements

 Some states require that you obtain the necessary licenses before bidding on larger projects.

 For example, Mississippi requires license numbers for public project bids above $50,000 and private project bids above $100,000 on the front of the bid envelope.
 Louisiana requires a license prior to bidding on projects over $50,000.

-A state can waive the usual requirement of a state trade exam if a contractor meets certain criteria (such as holding an active license in good standing over a number of years) when applying for a license from a select list of classifications.
+A state can waive the usual requirement of a state trade exam if a contractor meets certain criteria — such as holding an active license in good standing over several years — when applying for a license from a select list of classifications.
 The state may still retain the right to require the exam, and the applicant may still be required to take certain portions of the exam.

 Criteria for license requirements

 The following three criteria can help you figure out if a license is required: